mayur2810/sope/sope-etl/README.md

 The transformer supports both end-to-end and intermediate mode.
   - End-to-End mode:
-        The YAML file has input sources and output targets information along with the transformation that will happen on the inputs.
+        The YAML file has input sources and output configurations along with the transformations that will happen on the inputs.
-        Supported input/output formats: hive, orc, parquet, avro, text, csv, json, bigquery, kafka and any custom input supporting Spark SQL input specification.
+        Supported input/output formats: hive, orc, parquet, avro, text, csv, json, bigquery, kafka and any custom input supporting Spark SQL input/output specification.
         Following is a sample yaml file which reads and writes to hive:

     ```yaml